Skip to main content

 Diagram showing wealth flowing from 1 billion workers to handful of tech giants

-The flow of wealth from displaced workers to Big Tech companies
+The flow of wealth from displaced workers will inevitably move to Big Tech

 The harsh reality: As hundreds of millions of jobs get displaced by AI, the money flow diverts from employed individuals to a handful of Big Tech companies providing these AI services.